 The Bedells Bursary

-Named in honour of Phyllis Bedells, a founder member and Vice-President of the RAD, this bursary is awarded to young dancers who have passed the RAD Intermediate and Advanced 1 exams (Advanced 1 with Distinction).
+Named in honour of Phyllis Bedells, a founder member and Vice-President of the RAD, this bursary is awarded to young dancers who have passed the RAD Advanced 1 exam, with Distinction.

-This bursary, supported by the Mary Kipps Bequest, is awarded annually and has a value of up to £1,000 to be used to further the winner’s training.
-Payment can be offset against existing tuition fees or against material and equipment.
+This bursary, supported by the Mary Kipps Bequest, is awarded annually and has a value of up to £1,000.

 The bursary takes place in front of an audience and a panel of judges, and consists of: